numaproj/numaflow/proposal/README.md

 Accordingly, to enable GPUDirect RDMA in Numaflow, we introduce a mechanism that provides the necessary connection information—such as IP address, port, and GPU ID—required for direct device-to-device communication using GPUDirect RDMA.

 # Desired Functionality
+This section describes the features introduced by this proposal.

 ## Overall Architecture
 An example pipeline based on the Video Inference System is presented below.